MichaelSasser/matrixctl/README.md

 # The absolute path to the fully configured matrix-docker-ansible-deploy
 # playbook.

-MatrixDockerAnsibleDeployPath=/absolut/path/to/matrix-docker-ansible-deploy
+MatrixDockerAnsibleDeployPath="/absolut/path/to/matrix-docker-ansible-deploy"

 [SERVER]
 # If you have your own playbook, to provision your matrix server, you can
 # fill out the server section. matrixctl will run it before the
 # matrix-docker-ansible-deploy playbook.

-# AnsibleCfg=/absolut/path/to/ansible.cfg
+# AnsibleCfg="/absolut/path/to/ansible.cfg"
-# AnsiblePlaybook=/absolut/path/to/site.yml
+# AnsiblePlaybook="/absolut/path/to/site.yml"
-# AnsibleTags=MyTag,MyOtherTag
+# AnsibleTags="MyTag,MyOtherTag"

 [API]
 # If your matrix server is deployed, you may want to fill out the API section.